chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 <img src="testBoard.gif" width="25%">

 This article gives some context on what STM is, how you use it, and why you might want to use it.
-We'll show an application which is well-suited to STM and we'll use this to talk about how benefits, issues, and some open questions.
+We'll show an application which is well-suited to STM and we'll use this to talk about the benefits, issues, and some open questions.

 We'll finish by setting a challenge for STM in Ruby.